MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 PS C:\> New-Item -ItemType File -Path C:\ProgramData\Docker\runDockerDaemon.cmd -Force
 ```

 Copy the following text into the `runDockerDaemon.cmd` file.
 This batch file starts the Docker daemon with the command `docker daemon –D –b “Virtual Switch”`.
-Note: the name of the virtual switch in this file, will need to match the name of the virtual that containers will be using for network connectivity.
+Note: the name of the virtual switch in this file, will need to match the name of the virtual switch that containers will be using for network connectivity.

 ```powershell
 @echo off